Equity

 Intersectional advocacy means recognizing that people affected by rare diseases do not live single-issue lives.
 Our identities including race, gender, sexuality, socioeconomic status, and disability, intersect and shape the way we experience health care, access resources, and navigate systems.

-For LGBTQIA+ individuals in the rare disease space, those intersections often bring:
+For 2SLGBTQIA+ individuals in the rare disease space, those intersections often bring:

 • Delayed diagnoses due to stigma or provider bias